Descrizione

 releases was the inclusion of lengthy liner

-, parodying those found on blues releases.
+notes, parodying those found on blues releases.
 Typically, these

 were epic acts of self-mythologization, mixing personal biography,